Three Functional Roles of the Per-Layer Embedding Gate in Gemma-4 E2B

 POS-matched polysemy discrimination.
 Bootstrap 95% CI for L6 delta: [+0.22, +0.76], P(>0)=1.000. n=15 words, 10,000 bootstrap resamples.

-The gate at Layer 6 doesn't just carry sense information.
-It carries sense information beyond what the residual stream already knows.
+The gate at Layer 6 turns out to carry information beyond what the residual stream already knows.
 The delta of +0.43 means the gate is adding genuine disambiguation signal, not just echoing what the main computation has already figured out.

-I replicated the analysis on the WiC benchmark from SuperGLUE, 512 independent word pairs with controlled same/different-sense labels.
+I replicated the analysis on the WiC benchmark from SuperGLUE, 512 independent word pairs with controlled same/different sense labels.
 L6 reproduced as the primary peak and L17 as a secondary peak.
-One anomaly surfaced: at L8 the residual stream was more same-sense-coherent than the gate, an inversion that matches something I had already seen in the polysemy data.
-Whatever L8's gate is doing, it isn't agreeing with sense identity.
+From all this, one anomaly surfaced - at L8 the residual stream was more same sense coherent than the gate, an inversion that matches something I had already seen in the polysemy data.
+Whatever L8's gate was doing, it wasn't agreeing with sense identity.
 The headline for Phase 1 is that the polysemy signal is real and reproduces on an independent dataset.

 At this point, I thought I had my result.
-The PLE gate is a word-sense disambiguation mechanism, strongest at Layer 6, and it adds real information.
-Clean story.
+The PLE gate is a word sense disambiguation mechanism, strongest at Layer 6, and it adds real information.
+It felt like a clean story.

 It turned out to be a correlation, not a mechanism.
-Later experiments (described below under Phase 3) extracted the top-k sense-discriminative directions from L6's gate activations via SVD of between-sense difference vectors, then tested what happened when those specific directions were removed from the gate output.
-Removing the top-5 sense directions caused only +0.005 ΔNLL — 1.9% of the damage from zeroing L6 entirely.
+Later experiments (described below in the Phase 3 robustness battery) extracted the top-k sense discriminative directions from L6's gate activations via SVD of between sense difference vectors, then tested what happened when those specific directions were removed from the gate output.
+Removing the top-5 sense directions caused only +0.005 ΔNLL, which is 1.9% of the damage from zeroing L6 entirely.
 The model barely noticed their removal.
 What L6 is doing causally is something else: syntactic scaffolding, lexical priors, or positional structure.
-The word-sense signal at L6 is a correlational by-product, not a causal mechanism.
+The word-sense signal at L6 is a correlational by product, not a causal mechanism.
 Phase 1's measurement of what the gate encodes is valid.
 The inference about what it does was not.

 Then I looked at the magnitudes.